dxdelvin/SearchBtnUI_DESIGN/README.md

 - Enter a search query into the input field.

-- Click the "Search" button to initiate the search.
-If the query is "anime girls," a specific visual effect is triggered.

 - Experience the dynamic loading animation while the search is in progress.

 ## Customization